-This review was based on a trip taken in October 2011.
+This review was based on a trip taken in October 2011 and updated after a repeat visit in 2017.
 We know that some changes have been made to this boat – and the fleet as a whole – as the owners are continually refining their vessels.
+See this fleet review.

 Worldwide Dive and Sail:

 This liveaboard fleet is becoming one of the most prolific dive operations in the tropics.
 Having started in Thailand a few years back, they now have vessels in six countries.
 Each one is based on the design of a traditional Indonesian Phinisi schooner but they are built from scratch to be dedicated diving liveaboards.

 Although all of the Worldwide Dive and Sail boats may come from the same mould, each one is slightly different as the owners tinker with cabin layouts and deck plans to get the best out of the vessels.